open-xchange/appsuite-middleware/documentation/security_and_encryption/database_connection_encryption.md

 # Configure your OX
 ## Copy the certificates
 Before we can configure the OX Middleware we need to copy some certificates.
-For the rest of the guide we assume the certificates were copied to `/opt/openexchange/etc/ssl/database`.
+For the rest of the guide we assume the certificates were copied to `/opt/open-xchange/etc/ssl/database`.

 For a two way authentication we need

 * ca-cert.pem
 * client-cert.pem
-* client-key-pem
+* client-key.pem

 Note: You can generate the certificates on the client, too, but keep in mind to use the same CA certificate.
 If you don't, your connections will fail with a generic `CommunicationLinkFailure`.